 Currently our occupancy levels are very high so we have very little vacant space available for new tenants, therefore at the majority of our Centres, space only becomes available when a current tenant leaves.
 Our flexible terms and conditions mean that a tenant can leave at any point during their contract as long as they serve their notice period.
 Notice periods range from 1-6 months depending on the size of the unit they occupy

 How long are the contracts that you offer?

-For office spaces we offer 5-year leases and for desk spaces 3-year licences.
-Our flexible terms meant that tenants are able to hand in their notice at any point during this time.
+For office spaces we offer five-year leases and for desk spaces three-year licences.
+Our flexible terms mean that tenants are able to hand in their notice at any point during this time.

 What is the process for renting an office/desk?